History of the Windsurfer LT

 The result is a light weight easy to sail strict one design, low cost board.
 This has revived the class to the point where the class has attracted the best sailors from the past and the World Championship fleets have from 250 to 350 competitors.

-In 2024, the Windsurfer LT Class NZ was founded by Bruce Kendall, Claudio Barbuzza and Doug Ferguson.
+In 2024, the New Zealand Windsurfer LT Class was founded by Bruce Kendall, Claudio Barbuzza and Doug Ferguson.